acuciureanu/blog/simplewriteups/content/posts/post_intigriti_challenge_0122.md

 Object.keys(identifiers).reduce((acc, key) => { acc[key] = window.atob(identifiers[key]); return acc }, {});
 ```

-We pass a reducer to the [reduce()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce) function which decodes the BASE64 values from `identifiers` and then returns a transformed object which will help us with the deobfuscation.
+We passed a reducer to the [reduce()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce) function which decodes the BASE64 values from `identifiers` and then returns a transformed object which will help us with the deobfuscation.

 And here's how it should look for you.

 ![Decoded Strings](/images/intigriti-jan-xss-challenge-2022/decoded.jpg)

-I thought about writing a tool for mass deobfuscation, but since there were only a couple of javascript files it took me only a couple of minutes to deobfuscate both `index.js` files under `pages` and figure out this whole challenge.
+I thought about writing a tool for mass deobfuscation, but since there were only a couple of javascript files it took me only a few minutes to deobfuscate both `index.js` files under `pages` and figure out this whole challenge.

 After manually deobfuscating all the interesting files, I found the issue under `/js/pages/I0x1/index.js`.

-The function signature function `I0xB(I0xC translates to function handleAttributes(element)`:
+The function signature `I0xB(I0xC translates to function handleAttributes(element)`:

 ```
 function handleAttributes(element) {